MarsBased/handbook/guides/development/activerecord-guide.md

 ## Aggregation functions

-We need to be careful when running queries that include aggregation functions because these are very hard (often impossible) to optimize by the database engine and often require a full scan of the table.
+We need to be careful when running queries that include aggregation functions because these are very hard (often impossible) to optimise by the database engine and often require a full scan of the table.

-Running an aggregation function, specially a count, on a big table can have a considerable negative impact on the performance of an application.
+Running an aggregation function, especially a count, on a big table can have a considerable negative impact on the performance of an application.

 When running aggregation queries it should always be by adding conditions that limit the scope of the results, so the full scan only needs to be done from the returned results.

-Protip: Use `size` instead of `count` unless you are doing a direct count on a table.
+__Protip:__ Use `size` instead of `count` unless you are doing a direct count on a table.
 Using `count` always triggers a query while using `size` is able to use the cached values of a previous query.
 Example: `Post.published.size` instead of `Post.published.count`.